-As of March 31, 2017, there have been no material changes from the contractual commitments previously disclosed in the Annual Report on Form 10-K other than entering into a license, manufacture and supply agreement with a pharmaceutical contract manufacturing organization for the access and use of certain regulatory documents as well as for the manufacture and supply of clinical and commercial drug product.
-Under the terms of the agreement, we were required to pay an upfront payment of \$500 CAD and will be required to pay a low single-digit percentage royalty on net sales of any products developed and commercialized under the agreement.
+As of June 30, 2017, there have been no material changes from the contractual commitments previously disclosed in the Annual Report on Form 10-K other than the following:

+In March 2017, we entered into a license, manufacture and supply agreement with a pharmaceutical contract manufacturing organization for the access and use of certain regulatory documents as well as for the manufacture and supply of clinical and commercial drug product.
+Under the terms of the agreement, we paid an upfront fee of \$0.5 million CAD and will be required to pay a low single-digit percentage royalty on net sales of any products developed and commercialized under the agreement.